- Studies have found that both self-control and conscientiousness appear to play a role in keeping promises in romantic relationships.

 To find important qualities to consider in a dating partner, you need to look no further than the May 2011 issue of the Journal of Personality and Social Psychology.
 The issue has no less than four articles on the impact of partners' self-control and conscientiousness on relationship quality.
 Here are brief points from each:

 - Across three studies, researchers found that partners' self-control ability was an important factor in staying faithful to a lover (Pronk, Karremans, & Wigboldus, 2011).
 Apparently, those with a better ability to control themselves can resist temptation—even the temptation to stray when someone cute is flirting with them.

 - Somewhat related to the above effect, partners of individuals high in self-control trust those partners more (Richetti & Finkenauer, 2011).
 Thus, self-control makes for a more secure relationship for both partners.

 - Conscientiousness, a characteristic akin to self-control, also appears important to relationship functioning.
-In two studies, researchers found that conscientiousness plays a role in motivation to correct relationship mistakes, in constructive problem-solving, and in relationship satisfaction (Baker & McNulty, 2011).
+In two studies, researchers found that conscientiousness plays a role in motivation to correct relationship mistakes, constructive problem-solving, and relationship satisfaction (Baker & McNulty, 2011).
 This was particularly true for conscientiousness in male partners.

 - Finally, both self-control and conscientiousness appear to play a role in keeping promises in romantic relationships (Peetz & Kammrath, 2011).
 Across four studies, the authors found that self-control and conscientiousness predicted follow-through on relationship promises, while feelings towards a romantic partner did not.
 Apparently, people don't keep promises because they "love" you; they do it because they have the self-control to complete the task they promised.